d4n3436/Fergun/README.md

 ### 2. Setting up a local Lavalink server (Optional)
-If you want to use the music module with a local Lavalink server, follow this steps:
+If you want to use the music module with a local Lavalink server, follow these steps:
 *  [Install JDK 11+](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html)

 * Create a folder in the build folder called "Lavalink" (change `Release` to `Debug` in a debug build):